Riemannian Generative Decoder: Conclusions and Future Directions

-By examining differences in hmtDNA sequences, it is possible to infer patterns of migration, lineage, and ancestry.
-In \autoref{fig:hmtdna}, we show simplified lineages based on \citet{lott2013mtdna} and PhyloTree \citep{van2015phylotree}.
-The figure shows how UMAP fails in uncovering the hierarchical nature (panel \textit{a}), the Euclidean latents improve slightly (panel \textit{b}) while the hierarchy is much clearer for hyperbolic latents (panels \textit{c--d}).
-Although the choice of reference sequence has a big impact on the actual mutational encoding of sequences (see \autoref{fig:hmtdna_distributions}), models based on either reference converge at strikingly similar representations when using the same seed (comparing Figures \ref{fig:hmtdna}c and d).
-The geographical locations of haplogroups strongly correspond to the locations of representations when comparing with maps from, e.g., \citet{lott2013mtdna} --- this may be quantified in future work.

-For the geometry-aware Lorentz manifolds (middle rows of \autoref{tab:rcrs} for both reference sequences), Spearman correlations grow much larger than Pearson ones.
-This unveils a correlation which is \textit{non-linear}.
-Intuitively, the manifold succeeds in capturing the hierarchical branching structure of the haplogroup tree, but the absolute path lengths are rescaled by the curvature.
-In this setting, we are mainly interesting in monotonicity as measured by Pearson.
-Note that the correlations of \autoref{tab:rcrs} are based on the distance in the one-hot data space; if one were to use a similar metric as from \autoref{tab:synth_metrics} --- based on the distortion of the tree --- then \autoref{fig:hmtdna} strongly suggests that the hyperbolic distances better relate to the tree structure than Euclidean ones.

-\section{Conclusions and future directions}
+\section{Conclusions and Future Directions}

-By eliminating the encoder and utilizing Riemannian optimization and a geometry-aware regularization, we developed a new approach for Riemannian representation learning.
-Empirical validation demonstrated that our decoder successfully captures intrinsic geometric structures across diverse datasets, substantially improving correlations between latent distances and ground truth geometry.
-While we studied simple, low-dimensional manifolds in an interpretability setting, scaling to higher dimensions and more complex manifold combinations could lead to new results.
-Other research directions include adaptive geometric regularization strategies, extensions to manifold-valued network weights, and exploring latent manifold structures within pretrained neural networks (e.g., for generative diffusion processes or language models).
+We introduced a unifying framework for representation learning on any Riemannian manifold by combining Riemannian optimization with an encoder-less generative model.
+This simplifies learning since we avoid density estimations, challenging for a general setting of manifolds.
+With a novel geometric regularization based on noise perturbation, our empirical validations demonstrated our model to successfully capture intrinsic geometric structures across diverse datasets, substantially improving correlations between latent distances and ground truth geometry.
+While we studied simple, low-dimensional manifolds in an exploratory setting, our method unlocks higher latent dimensionality as well as heterogeneous manifold combinations, notoriously difficult with current methods.
+While we currently treat the manifold as a simple hyperparameter, future research directions include automatic manifold selection, adaptive geometric regularization strategies, extensions to manifold-valued network weights, and exploring latent manifold structures within pretrained neural networks (e.g., generative diffusion processes or progressive generations from language models).